• Skip to primary navigation

 • Be sure the carrots and peas are thawed.
 To speed up the process you can pre-cook in a microwave if preferred.

-• If you like looser, drier fried rice, use cold rice.
-If you prefer softer, clumpier fried rice, use sushi rice or warm rice (the higher moisture will create clumps).
+• If you like looser, drier fried rice, use cold leftover rice.
+If you prefer softer, clumpier fried rice, use sushi rice or freshly cooked rice (the higher moisture will create clumps).

-• Only allow your eggs to scramble until they are semi-set.
-When you mix it in with the rice, it coats the rice and makes every bite perfect.
+• Only scramble eggs until they are semi-set.
+When you mix them in with the rice, it coats the rice and makes every bite perfect.

 FAQ's